-I-PARC (Irish – Physical Activity Research Collaboration) will bring together researchers, policy makers and practitioners from physical activity (PA) in order to develop a systematic method for identifying examples of effective PA interventions and effective implementation strategies.
+I-PARC (Irish – Physical Activity Research Collaboration) brings together researchers, policy makers and practitioners from physical activity (PA) in order to develop a systematic method for identifying examples of effective PA interventions and effective implementation strategies.
 This is an adaption of to the National Implementation Research Network’s (https://nirn.fpg.unc.edu/national-implementation-research-network) formula for success “Effective Interventions X Effective Implementation Methods X Enabling Context = Positive Outcomes”.

 The National Physical Activity Plan (NPAP; https://www.getirelandactive.ie/Professionals/National-PA-Plan.pdf) provides the enabling context for PA interventions, however we know little about how to identify effective interventions and even less about effective implementation strategies applicable to the Irish context.
 I-PARC aims to better understand these aspects across three key work packages.